jonasmcferreira/whiteiron/jhed-wasteland/four-villages.md

 # Four Villages

-All have beasts of burden
+### Common Features

-Trade Resources for villages
+- All villages have beasts of burden.

-Exotic Resources for greater kingdom
+- Trade resources among villages and with the greater kingdom.

-Village focus
+- Each village has its own focus and unique characteristics.

-Religion
+- Religion plays a significant role in village life.

 ### Village One

 **Why Founded:** Northmost trade position along Wasteland